Local Green Space Designation is Essential

 Only one of these four criteria needs to be met for LGS designation; Barn Meadow fulfils all four!

 c) Lastly, Barn Meadow is very much ‘local in character’.
-With only 200 such rivers across the planet, this water meadow is quintessentially a chalk river landscape – and, at just 6.2 ha, the City Council has agreed with us that it cannot be considered ‘an extensive tract of land’.
+With only 200 chalk rivers across the planet, this water meadow is quintessentially a chalk stream landscape – and, at just 6.2 ha, the City Council has agreed with us that it cannot be considered ‘an extensive tract of land’.

-It’s not just the Friends of Barn Meadow who believe that this site is suitable for LGS designation, see the supporting letter from the countryside charity, CPRE.
+It’s not just the Friends of Barn Meadow who believe that this site is suitable for LGS designation, see the supporting letter from the countryside charity, CPRE, below.

 The Natural Environment & Recreation Team of the Local Planning Authority, Winchester City Council, has stated that “we would not have any objection to this site going forwards as a LGS.
 We agree that it meets the criteria set out in the NPPF paragraph 100 [now para.
 107].
 Presumably the degree of protection already afforded it, by being within the countryside, would be added to by this designation”